kyverno/website/content/en/docs/Monitoring/cleanup-errors.md

 ---
-title: Cleanup Controller Errors Count
+title: "Cleanup Controller Errors Count"
+description: >
-description: This metric can be used to track the number of errors encountered by the cleanup controller while trying to delete objects.
+    This metric can be used to track the number of errors encountered by the cleanup controller while trying to delete objects.
 weight: 45
 ---